Former Phillies MVP Ryan Howard Officially Retires From Baseball

-Over an eight year span, former Philadelphia Phillies star Ryan Howard was one of the most feared hitters in baseball.
+Over an eight-year span, former Philadelphia Phillies star Ryan Howard was one of the most feared hitters in baseball.
 He came onto the scene as the Rookie of the Year in 2005, despite only playing in 88 games per Baseball Reference.
 In his second season he was an All-Star, the MVP, and took home a silver slugger, but those days are long gone and “Big Piece” has officially hung up his cleats and called it a career.

 Howard was possibly the most dominant hitter in baseball between 2006 and 2011.
 He was mashing homeruns at a historic rate, and driving in runs by the bushel, averaging 44 homers and 133 ribbies per season over that stretch per ESPN.
 Howard was a premiere offensive weapon, whose consistency made him so feared.
 He consistently played, missing very few games each year.
 When he made contact, it was solid, and he was always a threat to take the game over on any AB.
 He was solid enough to earn four top 5 positions in MVP voting over that stretch, winning once.

-All indicators were that Howard was going to be a once in a generation player.
+All indicators were that Howard was going to be a once-in-a-generation player.
 Sure, he struck out a lot, but he also plated runs at a breakneck rate.
 Everything was going well, with the Phillies in the 2011 NLDS, until he tore his Achilles on the final play of the game, and he never got back to where he was again.
 Howard spent the next two years playing half-seasons while foot, knee, and Achilles injuries plagued him.
 By the time he was healthy enough to play a full season in 2014, he wasn’t the same hitter as before the injuries.

 Congrats 2 my dad on an amazing amazing career.
 Thank you 4 showing me what it takes to be able to do what is that we love for a living.
 Half of what you have done is what many dream of achieving.
 Ppl know u as a great player, but I c u as a better father. @ryanhoward #BigPiece